coryt396/DataStories/Final_Project_Thomas.md

  Lizzie: "When I first look at this, I see the dots.
 My eye is drawn to the shapes, and then I begin to read the text next to each.
 I'm not sure what the text is telling me, so the next place I look would be the axes.
 The axes show me a progression in time as well as the price of the cars.
 I'm not seeing any explanation of the dot size though, so that's something I'd address for sure. "

+  ### "Looking at sketch #2, what do you first notice about the chart?
+What do you notice after more time, and what would you then change?"

+  Blaise: "The first thing I see here is the legend.
+I'm drawn to the cluster of color and I want to see what I'm going to be looking at.
+As soon as I get my bearings with that, I'm focused on the chart itself.
+I see that power to the wheels is much higher for EV's relative to gas.
+That's actually very interesting.
+One thing I'd probably change though is that the colors are a bit bright.
+It's harder for me to distinguish what's going on here through all of that brightness."

+  Steve: "The first thing I notice when looking at this is that there isn't a title.
+I generatlly start at the top, so next I'm looking at the legend to get an idea of what the chart is telling me.
+I see a couple different descriptions of energy losses, and the y axis confirms this.
+I would definitely add a title to provide quick context for this chart."

+  Lizzie: " Looking at this chart, I see two bars of very bright colors.
+It seems to be a stacked bar chart, so they are comparing composition of two things.
+Looking at the x axis, we're comparing electric and gas cars.
+Taking a step back to read the legend and the y axis, I now understand that this is showing how much more efficiently electric cars use their energy.
+This is a pretty strong case in itself for the benefits of EV's.
+I'd be curious though how the costs of these energy sources differ.
+Is electric cheaper to run as well?"

+  ### "Looking at sketch #3, what do you first notice about the chart?
+What do you notice after more time, and what would you then change?"

+Blaise: "This last sketch looks to me like a line chart.
+My eye is immediately drawn to the line itself, which has a steep downward slope.
+Next place my eye wanders is the y axis to see what is dropping so fast.
+It't pretty impressive how much the cost of photovoltaics have dropped, but I'm not sure right off the bat how this fits into all of this.
+I'd make sure you explain that when giving the presentation."

+Steve: "When I first look at this sketch, I see the title "US Solar PV Price Declies".
+This does a pretty good job at explaining what the chart shows but this could probably be improved.
+This is a pretty simple graph, and there may be some benefit to tying this to another idea to make sure it is providing as much information as possible. "

+Lizzie: "When I look at this image, I see a sharp downward slope in the cost of photovoltaics.
+I'm actually surprised at how quickly this is falling, but I wonder if that actually translates to install cost for single family homes where EV's would get the most benefit from solar.
+This might be something good to look into."

+  ### Review of Interviews

 Go back to the home page by clicking [here!](/README.md)